Mindengine76/Mindengine76.github.io/index.md

 I am very interested in 'gamification' and the application of computer science in education and e-health.
 I am also very intrigued by the social and psychological effects computer science and games have on individuals and societies.

 Personally I don't play computer games, but I do enjoy building them.
-I am also interested in electronics and robotic, but am also very new to this field.
+I am also interested in electronics and robotics.

 ## Current project(s)
 - DarkWorld (RPG)[Link]